alliance-genome/agr_blast_service_configuration/README.md

 ## How to create a JSON configuration file

-[Follow this simple guid on what is required on a
-JSON configuration file](docs/README.md)
+[Follow this simple guide on what is required on a JSON configuration file](docs/README.md)

 ### Executing program